Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 Packing cubes to keep them organized

 Even the fanciest suitcase can turn into utter chaos after a few days of travel.
-Packing cubes, like these sturdy stand-bys from Eagle Creek (from $11), make keeping bags organized an easy task.
-The Pack-It Specter series weighs next to nothing, and some are also compression bags that can help them squeeze more into their luggage.
+Packing cubes, like these sturdy stand-bys from Eagle Creek (from $20), make keeping bags organized an easy task.

 The perfect suitcase for their travel style

 Luggage takes a serious beating when we travel, so investing in a quality suitcase is money well spent.
 These bags have perks beyond their ability to simply carry your stuff.
 Away makes a hard-sided carry-on bag ($325) with the option of adding a battery pack so you can stay charged on the go.
-Lipault’s soft-sided carry-on spinner ($245) weighs in at a scant 4 lbs 2 oz when empty and folds down flat for easy storage.
-And Calpak’s hard-sided carry-on bags ($165) expand up to two inches for the souvenirs picked up along the way.
+Calpak’s hard-sided carry-on bags ($165) expand up to two inches for the souvenirs picked up along the way.

 A digital scale to avoid overweight fees